Diplomacy: Modernity

 From Italy, the practice was spread across Europe.
 Milan was the first to send a representative to the court of France in 1455.
 However, Milan refused to host French representatives, fearing they would conduct espionage and intervene in its internal affairs.
 As foreign powers such as France and Spain became increasingly involved in Italian politics the need to accept emissaries was recognized.
 Soon the major European powers were exchanging representatives.
 Spain was the first to send a permanent representative; it appointed an ambassador to the Court of St. James's (i.e. England) in 1487.
 By the late 16th century, permanent missions became customary.
 The Holy Roman Emperor, however, did not regularly send permanent legates, as they could not represent the interests of all the German princes (who were in theory all subordinate to the Emperor, but in practice each independent).

-Between 1500 and 1700 rules of modern diplomacy were further developed.
+Between 1500 and 1700, the rules of modern diplomacy were further developed.
 French replaced Latin from about 1715.
 The top rank of representatives was an ambassador.
 At that time an ambassador was a nobleman, the rank of the noble assigned varying with the prestige of the country he was delegated to.
-Strict standards developed for ambassadors, requiring they have large residences, host lavish parties, and play an important role in the court life of their host nation.
+Strict standards were developed for ambassadors, requiring them to have large residences, host lavish parties, and play an important role in the court life of their host nation.
 In Rome, the most prized posting for a Catholic ambassador, the French and Spanish representatives would have a retinue of up to a hundred.
 Even in smaller posts, ambassadors were very expensive.
-Smaller states would send and receive envoys, who were a rung below ambassador.
+Smaller states would send and receive envoys, who were a rung below the ambassador.
 Somewhere between the two was the position of minister plenipotentiary.

 Diplomacy was a complex affair, even more so than now.
 The ambassadors from each state were ranked by complex levels of precedence that were much disputed.
 States were normally ranked by the title of the sovereign; for Catholic nations the emissary from the Vatican was paramount, then those from the kingdoms, then those from duchies and principalities.
-Representatives from republics were ranked the lowest (which often angered the leaders of the numerous German, Scandinavian and Italian republics).
+Representatives from republics were ranked the lowest (which often angered the leaders of the numerous German, Scandinavian, and Italian republics).
 Determining precedence between two kingdoms depended on a number of factors that often fluctuated, leading to near-constant squabbling.